 Data Flow - A data flow shows the flow of information from its source to its destination.
 A data flow is represented by a line with arrowheads showing the direction of flow.
 Information always flows to or from a process and may be written, verbal or electronic.
 Each data flow may be referenced by the processes or data stores at its head and tail, or by a description of its contents.

 Resource Flow - A resource flow shows the flow of any physical material from its source to its destination.
 For this reason, they are sometimes referred to as physical flows.

 The physical material in question should be given a meaningful name.
 Resource flows are usually restricted to early, high-level diagrams.
 They are used when a description of the physical flow of materials is considered to be important to help the analysis.

 Let’s see how these symbols used in the data flow diagram.
-All the symbols are collected in our product library.
 You can create a clear data flow diagram effectively with EdrawMax!

 1. Sales Data Flow Template

 Businesses are built on systems and processes without which they'd prove challenging to operate.
 How team members interact with the systems significantly affects process efficiencies.